judymaej/module12ReactPortfolio/README.md

 In this project, I utilized peer support in the creating and organizing various files in the code.

-Additionally I used learning assistant generating code for components such as About.jsx and Contact.jsx
+Additionally I used learning assistant generating code for components such as About.jsx and Contact.jsx and for generating a template for a react application.

 ## License